Tom-Bom-badil/home-assistant_helios-vallox/www/helios_vallox_ventilation/lovelace_cards/readme.md

 ## Remote control

 In [remote_control.yaml](./remote_control.yaml) you can find a simulated remote control.
+All buttons are fully functional.

-I have successfully tested it in a 1/4 screen column of a `sections`dashboard both on my PC (WQHD) and on my mobile phone; although I am still struggeling a bit with the HA companion app (iOS).
+The card has been tested both in a 1/4 screen column of a `sections`dashboard both on a PC (WQHD) and on the cell phone (HA companion app).

 https://github.com/user-attachments/assets/61a7da07-2e30-4184-b3d3-079c99e9cbc1

 To install it, you will need to create a new manual / user-defined card on your dashboard and paste the YAML into it.
 Both cardmod and the custom:button-card are requirements for it.

-Please note: Only the remote control (the top item) is in the yaml; the 2 cards below are still work-in-progress.

 ## Fanspeed control (work in progress!!!)